veridonia/whitepaper/Whitepaper.md

 - Participants: A random sample selected from users in the lower 70% ELO tier (above a minimum ELO threshold, typically ELO > 800).
 - Decision Criterion: Participants assess content quality and community alignment.
 - Outcome:
-  - If at least 70% consensus is achieved (either approval or rejection), the decision is immediately finalised.
+  - If the majority of participants approve the content, the content advances to Stage 2 for final evaluation.
-  - If consensus falls below 70%, the voting advances to Stage 2 for a final decision.
+  - If the majority reject the content, the content is immediately rejected without proceeding to Stage 2.

 **5.2 Stage 2: Final Decision (Conditional)**

 - Participants: A random sample from the top 30% ELO tier of eligible voters.
 - Decision Criterion: A simple majority finalises the content decision.
-- Outcome: The content is either approved ("publish") or rejected ("delete") based on the majority decision.
+- Outcome: The content is either approved ("publish") or rejected ("do not publish") based on the majority decision.

 **Special Conditions:**